-It has been widely established that AI and Automation will transform the workplace and our economy.
+It has been widely established that AI and Automation will transform the future workplace and our economy.
 However, it will not only enhance a businesses technological processes but the people within it too.

 Machines and algorithms are expected to create 133 million new roles but will replace 75 million positions by 2022, according to the World Economic Forum.
 But the question is, what type of roles is it creating and displacing?
 And what skills will these roles need?